myat-thu004/Olist_Ecommerce_Analysis/README.md

 cd ecommerce-data-analysis
 jupyter notebook olist_ecom.ipynb
 ```

-## Contributing
-Fork the repository and submit pull requests for improvements or new features.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Acknowledgments
 The datasets are part of the Olist e-commerce dataset.
 Thanks to the Olist team for providing such a comprehensive dataset for public analysis.